matthewfeickert/SciPy2021-Proposal/info_page.md

 Their goal is to promote industry specific libraries and tools, and gather people with similar interests for discussions.

 Mini-symposia on the following topics will take place this year:
-- Astronomy and Astrophysics
+- Physics and Astronomy
-- Biology and Bioinformatics
+- Biology and Neuroscience
-- Materials Science
+- Computational Social Science and Digital Humanities
-- Earth, Ocean, Geo and Atmospheric Science
+- Earth, Ocean, Geo, and Atmospheric Science
+- Maintainers Track
 - SciPy Tools
-- Maintainers Track

 ## Important Talk & Poster Dates

-* Dec 10, 2019:
-   - Talk & Poster call for proposals opens
-* Feb 11, 2020:
+* Feb 16, 2021:
    - Talk & Poster submission deadline
-* April 13, 2020
+* April 30, 2021
    - General conference speakers announced
-* May 22, 2020:
+* May 28, 2021:
    - Proceedings first draft submissions due
-* Jul 8-10, 2020:
+* Jul 14-16, 2021:
-   - SciPy 2020 General Conference
+   - SciPy 2021 Virtual Conference
-* Jul 30, 2020:
+* Jul 31, 2021:
-   - SciPy 2020 final Proceedings published
+   - SciPy 2021 final Proceedings published

 ## Planning for your proposal submission?

-Proposals must be submitted by **February 11, 2020**.
+Proposals must be submitted by **February 11, 2021**.
 Here's what you'll need for a submission:

 ### The Short Summary